 Further, subpoena returns revealed that the \$105,339,483.59 in wire transfers transited through the United States via correspondent U.S. banks clearing those transactions before they reached the intended beneficiary.
-These transactions are detailed in the below table, which is limited to
+These transactions are detailed in the below table, which is limited to (6150 Account), as this is the relevant account for the instant motion.
+Mingzheng had two other accounts with which account for the remainder of Mingzheng's U.S. dollar wire transactions.1

-TABLE 1: Total Illicit Mingzheng Wires Involving
+TABLE 1: Total Illicit Wires Involving 6150 Account